mikesmithgh/mikesmithgh.github.io/content/posts/mirror-git-repo.md

 date = 2024-05-05T13:36:47-04:00
 draft = false
-tags = ['git', 'github', 'gitlab', 'codeberg'] summary = 'Tutorial on how to mirror your Github repositories to Gitlab and Codeberg.' featuredImage = '/images/mirror-box-drawing.png'
+tags = ['git', 'github', 'gitlab', 'codeberg'] description = 'Tutorial on how to mirror your Github repositories to Gitlab and Codeberg.' summary = 'Tutorial on how to mirror your Github repositories to Gitlab and Codeberg.' featuredImage = '/images/mirror-box-drawing.png' images = ['/images/mirror-box-drawing.png']
 +++

 ## Motivation